FatihCANLII/Physics_Problems/docs/en/Your_solutions/07_Measurements_solution/solution_03.md

 R = (5.00 \pm 0.16)\Omega
 $$

-Therefore, the measured resistance is expected to be:
+Therefore, the measured resistance is expected to lie within the interval:

 $$
 4.84\Omega \leq R \leq 5.16\Omega
 $$

-This example demonstrates how uncertainties from multiple measurements propagate into a calculated quantity and affect the final result.
+This result shows how uncertainties in voltage and current measurements propagate into the calculated resistance.